-Her findings, which she presented at the science fair, showed that there was a more efficient way for companies like Prairie Farms to make probiotic bacteria, which go into making yogurts and cheeses.
+Wyatt's findings, which she presented at the science fair, showed that there was a more efficient way for companies like Prairie Farms to the make probiotic bacteria which go into making yogurts and cheeses.

 Unlike Bowley’s display, Wyatt’s was printed on a large white sheet of laminated poster, complete with photos of her working in a lab with test tubes.